JanCimWay/soul-food/README.md

 ### Features left to implement

  * Adding new pictures in gallery and recipies in seperate page, when new meals come in
- * Possibiltiy to leave a review in the page, which would be visible for other visitors visitors
+ * Possibiltiy to leave a review in the page, which would be visible for other visitors
  * Adding an iframe with map for easier finding the restaurant
  * Create seperate page "Today's menu" whith the menu for the day.